“Nail Greenies” Are The BIAB Side Effect No One Warned Me About

 How can you strengthen nails after greenies?

-Humphrey also recommends one of my go-to cuticle oils, Essie On a Roll Apricot Nail & Cuticle Oil, £14.99, which is deeply nourishing, great for on-the-go use and smells amazing.
-Besides topical treatments, Campbell suggests a diet rich in protein, biotin, zinc and omega-3 fatty acids to support healthier nails.
+Humphrey also recommends one of my go-to cuticle oils, Essie On a Roll Apricot Nail & Cuticle Oil, $15, which is deeply nourishing, great for on-the-go use, and smells amazing.
+Besides topical treatments, Campbell suggests a diet rich in protein, biotin, zinc, and omega-3 fatty acids to support healthier nails.

-Lastly, if the green discolouration hasn’t grown out after a few months, or if you notice different side effects, I’d recommend reaching out to a medical professional for further advice.
+Lastly, if the green discoloration hasn’t grown out after a few months, or if you notice different side effects, I’d recommend reaching out to a medical professional for further advice.

 AdvertisementADVERTISEMENT